Reillume/Factoid-Finder/README.md

 - Python 3.12 and required packages, see the full list in [Setup/requirements.txt](https://github.com/Reillume/Factoid-Finder/blob/main/Setup/requirements.txt)
 - A modern web browser that is capable of running a Gradio Interface (includes Chrome, Edge, Firefox, etc.)
+- Minimum 2GB of available RAM

+Note: A GPU or dedicated VRAM is **not** required!

 ## Quick Start

-1. Install program requirements.
-2. Clone this directory or download and extract the Factoid-Finder.zip folder to your computer.
+1. Clone this directory or download and extract the Factoid-Finder.zip folder to your computer.
+2. Install program requirements.
 3. Run the script [Interface.py](https://github.com/Reillume/Factoid-Finder/blob/main/Scripts/Interface.py) in an environment that has the required dependencies installed.
 4. Create a new encoded PDF library or load an existing one.
 5. Begin searching PDFs for relevant information by entering a query.